Capillary/ecom-api-document/source/includes/_location.md

 ```

-Retrieves all the configured delivery cities of the merchant with details such as city id, city name, and delivery area id.
+Retrieves all the delivery cities configured for the merchant including the details such as city id, city name, and delivery area id.

 ### Resource Information
 | | |